Quark-Gluon Plasma and Topological Quantum Fields Theory: General Features

+which at lowest order can be viewed as an action for the U(1) electromagnetic fields in a QGP medium, complicated non-linear self-interactions are in the higher order terms.

+The $\theta$ parameter in the first $\theta$-term is inherited from its ancestor action Eq.(\ref{eq:effective-action}) which is non-trivial $\theta=\pi$.
+It may come as a surprise that there is an extra topological $\theta$-term at leading order in the effective U(1) electromagnetic fields in the QGP medium, the reason we will see is closely related to the dyonic nature of the $a$ fluids of the QGP medium.
+Because at the classical level the constraint Eq.(\ref{eq:EOM-2}) suggests a close relationship between the $A$ fields and the dyonic $a$ fields, non-trivial topology of the $A$ fields is also expected which makes the non-trivial $\theta$-term should not be simply removed as an ordinary QED.
+Such result can be understood intuitively as that by intermediating the dyonic medium the electric fields now are able to interact with magnetic fields effectively (magnetoelectric effect).

-To consider the transport beyond the lowest order result, one can first integrate out the $a$ and $b$ field, the effective fixed point action becomes which can be viewed as an action for the U(1) fields in a quark-gluon plasma medium.
-The first term is the $\theta$-term of external U(1) source which is topological, the second term is the dynamical Maxwell term which is also expected being suppressed at low energy since the integration over QCD fields gives a Debye gap.
+The second term is the dynamical Maxwell term which is also expected being suppressed at low energy since the integration over QCD fields gives a Debye gap.
 The transport of the effective theory e.g. the conductivity, charge susceptibility and shear viscosity, therefore take small values that are of order of the dynamical Maxwell term.
 The following calculations are doing at zero temperature, and the finite temperature results can be generalized by standard Matsubara summation procedures.

-Since the fluid is incompressible if we only consider the topological term, the topological term only gives a current transport on the boundary of the quark-gluon plasma, there is no net current in its bulk.
-The current transport or conductivity in the bulk solely gives rise from the Maxwell term, in which $P_{ij}^{\bot}=\delta_{ij}-k_{i}k_{j}/\left|\mathbf{k}\right|^{2}$ is the transverse projector.
-Note that the chemical potential $\mu$ can be seen as a shift of the non-dynamical $A_{0}^{ex}$, i.e. $A_{0}^{ex}(\omega=0,\mathbf{k})$, then the charge susceptibility can be calculated by One can find that the ratio between the conductivity and susceptibility matches the Einstein relation, in which $D$ is the charge diffusion constant.
-For a special interest, the value of $D$ can be determined on self-dual configurations shown as follows.
+Since the fluid is incompressible if we only consider the topological term, the topological term only gives a current transport on the boundary of the QGP, there is no net current in its bulk.
+The current transport or conductivity in the bulk solely gives rise from the Maxwell term,